Premenstrual dysphoric disorder

 How is PMDD diagnosed?

 If you have any of the above listed symptoms, you should seek medical advice.
-He or she will review your symptoms and medical history and give you a thorough medical examination.
+Your doctor will review your symptoms and medical history and give you a thorough medical examination.
 Psychiatric evaluation may also be included.

 Before a doctor makes a diagnosis of PMDD, he or she will rule out other emotional problems such as depression or panic disorder as the cause of the symptoms.
 Underlying medical or gynaecological conditions such as endometriosis, fibroids, menopause and hormonal problems that can account for symptoms must also be ruled out.

-PMDD is diagnosed when at least five of the above listed symptoms (including at least one of the first four) occur for most of the time during the seven days before menstruation and go away within a few days of the start of the menstrual period.
-If these symptoms are present every day and do not improve with menstruation, they are unlikely to be due to PMDD.
+PMDD is diagnosed when at least five of the symptoms above, including at least one of the first four, occur for most of the time during the seven days before menstruation and go away within a few days of the start of the menstrual period.
+The symptoms must seriously affect a woman’s relationships and prevent her from functioning normally in daily life for a diagnosis of PMDD to be made.
+If the symptoms are present every day and do not improve with menstruation, they are unlikely to be due to PMDD.

 How is PMDD treated?